 While these are all points and topics to consider when planning and finalizing your businesses numbers, here are few actionable tips to consider for the 2019 year.

 - Take time to plan your budget.
 According to Deloitte, 41.6% take 2-3 months to plan their budgets and 32% take 4-6 months to plan their budget.
 You can take your time but be effective with your time; make sure that you have the right numbers, data points, and preparing for variable expenses.
 It’s important to think about all of the possibilities.

 - Communication is key.
 Reach out to department heads, employees, or executives to gain an accurate understanding of what each department needs.
 Your budget may be subject to change when bumps in the road appear.
 Avoid this by talking to stakeholders to make sure you’re building a budget plan that works for all parties.

 - Be mindful of the process.
 If you’re working on a budget and numbers seem out of line, test them for accuracy, ensure you stay true to the data, and adjust your budget accordingly (if necessary).
 For example, if expenditures need to be decreased by 10%, let that remain true for the current years financial planning.

-There isn’t a set path on building a budget plan but with the right data points, your business can begin financial planning for the new year with confidence.
-Ensure you leave enough time to prepare the budget, ask questions, and let the process be as transparent as possible.
+There isn’t a set path on building a budget plan but with the right data points.
+Your business can begin financial planning for the new year with confidence.
+Ensure you prepare the budget, ask questions, and keep the process transparent.
 You may not hit all of your numbers, but that’s why financials are revised year over year.